 Having long-term disability insurance means being able to buy food, pay bills, and cover household expenses while you’re unable to work.

 Death can often be an unexpected event.
-This is especially true if you have a family who depends on your income.
+This is especially true if you have a family that depends on your income.
 If you pass away unexpectedly, your loved ones will be affected not only emotionally, but also financially.

 One of the most important ways to prepare for the unexpected is to insure your life with a term life insurance policy.
 The death benefit from your policy can help financially support those left behind.
 This money can cover basic living expenses, pay off a mortgage and other debts, and be saved to eventually help fund your children’s college education.

 Unexpected events aren’t always as drastic as illness or death.
 Anything from a car repair to a job loss can lead to unbudgeted expenses.

-One way to financially prepare for the unexpected to save money in an emergency fund.
+One way to financially prepare for the unexpected is to save money in an emergency fund.

 An emergency fund is a pool of money that you set aside to help you through unexpected events that can hurt you financially.
-Having an emergency fund can improve your financial security and minimize the stress of an emergency with financial consequences.
+Having this fund can fortify your financial safety net and minimize the stress of an emergency with financial consequences.
 Without an emergency fund, you may live in fear of crisis — and crippling debt that may follow if you're not prepared.

 Financial experts suggest your emergency fund hold an amount equivalent to at least three months of take-home pay.
 Another rule of thumb is to have enough to cover essential expenses for three to six months in the event you have no income.